First, the ancestors of frogs and salamanders crawled out of the deep blue sea. Then, for a while, dinosaurs ruled the earth.

 Evolution is a response to the environmental and ecological challenges faced by an organism.
 In other words, if an animal has the skills it needs to get enough to eat and be able to reproduce, it's pretty well adapted to wherever it lives.
 But what if conditions change?
 That happens all the time.
 Animals that have the right characteristics to survive a change in conditions are the ones who survive.
 Fortunately for life on earth, no two organisms are exactly alike, even ones from the same group living at the same time and in the same place.

 One of the many times conditions made a big change was around 250 million years ago.
 Weather on land was getting drier, not a good thing for amphibians.
 The early, small reptiles got their chance to take over.
 Jurassic Park, here we come.
 Dinosaurs evolved into many forms and took over the land.
-Pterosaurs, flying reptiles, took to the air.
-Icthysaurs and plesiosaurs, swimming (but air-breathing) reptiles, moved back to the ocean.
+Pterosaurs, or flying reptiles, took to the air.
+Ichthyosaurs and plesiosaurs, swimming (but air-breathing) reptiles, moved back to the ocean.

 A reptile-like vertebrate ancestor led to dinosaurs and modern reptiles, as well as to birds and mammals.
 The branches split after the development of the amniotic egg.
 Some of the major groups in the tree are named based on a feature of the skull that they all share, the number of openings behind the eye.
 Anapsids (turtles) don't have any.
 Synapsids have one and diapsids have two.

 The synapsid line eventually leads to mammals.
-The turtles branch off next.
+The turtles (anapsids) branch off next.
 The diapsid line branches into the rest of the extinct and current reptiles, as well as birds.

 Lepidoposaura: This is the biggest group of modern reptiles.
 This group has a unique skull called a kinetic skull.
 The joints in a kinetic skull are very loose and mobile.
 The jaws are not joined directly to the head and can open extremely wide so that lizards and snakes can swallow really large prey.

 Crocodilia: Crocodiles and alligators make up this group.
 Crocodiles' lower teeth show when their mouth is shut and alligators' lower teeth do not.
 So ask them to close their mouths if you really want to know.
+Then back away slowly.

 Crocodiles and alligators are the only reptiles with a four-chambered heart, an evolutionary development that becomes standard in birds and mammals.
-A four-chambered heart is more efficient, fully separating oxygenated and deoxygenated heart, giving the animal more endurance.
+A four-chambered heart is more efficient, fully separating oxygenated and deoxygenated blood, giving the animal more endurance.
 Crocodiles share another trait with birds and mammals in that they exhibit parental care for young.